-As in previous years, the Compensation Committee established only one performance level, the Bonus Hurdle, below which no annual bonus payment would be paid to our NEOs under the program.
-However, the annual bonus program design enables the Compensation Committee to use its sole discretion to reduce but not increase the value of the annual bonuses based on various criteria that it considers appropriate at the time the bonus payments are ultimately determined.
+An annual bonus payment can only be made to our NEOs under the program if corporate performance is better than the preestablished Bonus Hurdle.
+Also, the annual bonus program design enables the Compensation Committee to use its sole discretion to reduce, but not increase, the value of the annual bonuses based on various criteria that it considers appropriate at the time the bonus payments are ultimately determined.

-For 2022, the performance goal was based on how the Company's Adjusted GAAP Calendar Year Combined Ratio for the 2022 calendar year compared to the pre-established Bonus Hurdle of 106.8%.
+For 2023, the performance goal was based on how the Company's Adjusted GAAP Calendar Year Combined Ratio for the 2023 calendar year compared to the pre-established Bonus Hurdle of 106.0%.
 The Bonus Hurdle was intended to both motivate our executives and to enable the Compensation Committee to reward our NEOs for solid performance.
-For purposes of the 2022 annual bonus program, Adjusted GAAP Calendar Year Combined Ratio was defined as:
+For purposes of the 2023 annual bonus program, Adjusted GAAP Calendar Year Combined Ratio was defined as:

-((Losses + Loss Adjustment Expenses + Commission Expense - Amortization of the Deferred Gain +/- Impact of the LPT Reserve Adjustment +/- Impact of the LPT Contingent Commission Adjustment) / Net Premiums Earned) plus (Underwriting Expenses + General and Administrative Expenses) / Net Premiums Written).
+(Losses + Loss Adjustment Expenses + Commission Expense - Amortization of the Deferred Gain +/- Impact of the LPT Reserve Adjustment +/- Impact of the LPT Contingent Commission Adjustment) / Net Premiums Earned plus (Underwriting Expenses + General and Administrative Expenses) / Net Premiums Written.

-The Company's Adjusted GAAP Calendar Year Combined Ratio was calculated based on the financial information disclosed in the Company's Annual Report on Form 10-K for 2022.
+The Company's Adjusted GAAP Calendar Year Combined Ratio was calculated based on the financial information disclosed in the Company's Annual Report on Form 10-K for 2023, as filed with the SEC on February 26, 2024 (the "2023 10-K").